Why Social Distancing Works

 Maintaining six feet apart from others sounds like a straightforward recommendation, but it’s not unusual to find yourself in a situation where it’s hard to maintain.
 Here are a few tips to keep in mind the next time you plan to go out and about in Calgary:

 - Know how you’re getting there – Masks are mandatory here in Calgary while travelling on public transit.
 Make sure to bring a face covering if you are taking the bus, shuttle or CTrain.
 Physical distancing is impossible to maintain when these vehicles are at full capacity.
 In addition, the Calgary city council recently extended the face covering bylaw in public spaces.

 - Limit contact – Opt for curbside pickup or contactless delivery when possible.
 If heading into an indoor public space, be mindful of the amount of time you spend there and respect other people’s space.

 - Choose safe social activities – When connecting with friends, try to communicate instead through video calls and social media.
 When socializing in person, opt for small, outdoor gatherings and maintain six feet of distance.
 Avoid large gatherings, and wear a mask in environments where maintaining two arms lengths of distance may not be possible.

 Still have questions about social distancing?
 Our team is here to help.

-We understand that it can be challenging to navigate and understand all the research and recommendations surrounding COVID-19. the friendly staff at our medical clinic’s are here to answer your COVID-19 related questions.
+We understand that it can be challenging to navigate and understand all the research and recommendations surrounding COVID-19.
+The friendly staff at our SE Calgary clinic are here to answer your COVID-19 related questions.

-All of our medical clinic’s here in Calgary and High River are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.
+All Revolution medical clinics near you are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.